-Our amended and restated certificate of incorporation will provide that until the occurance of a Triggering Event, any director may be removed with or without cause by the affirmative vote of a majority of our outstanding shares of common stock.
-If at any time the Vanderhook Parties beneficially own less than a majority of the combined voting power of the common stock, our amended and restated certificate of incorporation will provide that any director may only be removed for cause.
-Each director is to hold office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
+Our amended and restated certificate of incorporation and amended and restated bylaws will provide that until the occurrence of a Triggering Event, any director may be removed with or without cause by the affirmative vote of a majority of our outstanding shares of common stock.
+If at any time the Vanderhook Parties beneficially own less than a majority of the combined voting power of the common stock, our amended and restated certificate of incorporation and amended and restated bylaws will provide that any director may only be removed for cause by the affirmative vote of a majority of our outstanding shares of common stock.
+Each director is to hold office until the next election of the class for which such director shall have been chosen and until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
 Vacancies and newly created directorships on the board of directors may be filled at any time by the remaining directors or our stockholders, provided that, after a Triggering Event, vacancies on our board of directors, whether resulting from an increase in the number of directors or the death, removal or resignation of a director, will be filled only by our board of directors and not by stockholders.